 As part of its PASSporT verification procedure, the STI-VS notices that the delegate certificate whose credentials were used to sign the PASSporT contains an AIA extension with a reference to an OCSP service that manages the TNAuthList of the delegate certificate.
 Therefore, the verification service sends an HTTP POST request to the OCSP service URI identified in the AIA extension.
 The body of this POST request identifies the delegate certificate by including a hash of the certificate’s Distinguished Name and public key.
 It also contains a TNQuery parameter identifying the "orig" claim TN of the PASSporT being verified.

 The OCSP service selects the TNAuthList associated with the designated delegate certificate (in this case TNAuthList-1), and verifies that it includes the TN identified in the TNQuery of the OCSP request.
 The OCSP service indicates that the TNQuery TN is within the scope of the delegate certificate by returning a 200 OK response containing a TNQuery parameter with the same TN.
-The OCSP service signs the response with the private key of the STI-SCA CA certificate that is parent of the delegate certificate being verified.
+The OCSP service signs the response with the private key of the STI-SCA CA certificate that is the parent of the delegate certificate being verified.

 The verification service validates the signature of the OCSP response.
 The response doesn’t identify a signing certificate; therefore, by default, the verification service uses the public key of the parent of the certificate being verified to validate the signature.
 Since the signature is valid, and the response contains a TNQuery parameter with the target TN, and assuming all other checks pass, the verification service returns a 200 OK response to the OSP containing a “verstat” parameter value of TN-Validation-Passed.
 Based on local policy, the OSP uses the presence of a valid base PASSporT as evidence that "A" attestation criteria are satisfied for the "orig" claim TN of the PASSporT.